mcereda/programming/typescript/README.md

 ### Use local modules

-As of NPM version 2.0.0, one can provide paths to local directories containing packages.
+As of NPM version 2.0.0, one can provide paths to local directories containing typescript/javascript packages.

+For NPM to consider a local directory a package, it must have a `package.json` file in it.

-Local paths can be set via `npm install -S` using any of the following forms:
+The local package can be set a dependency by executing `npm install -S {{ path }}`, with `{{ path }}` being any of the following forms:

 - `../foo/bar`
 - `./foo/bar`
 - `~/foo/bar`
 - `/foo/bar`

-Paths will be normalized to a **relative** path and added to the `package.json` file:
+Paths will be normalized to a **relative** path and added to the `package.json` file of the **current** package:

 ```json
 {